-- (a) the annual financial statements of the Company for the most recently completed fiscal year, together with the report of the auditor thereon, together with the management's discussion and analysis in respect thereof, and any interim financial statements of the Company subsequent to the financial statements for the Company's most recently completed fiscal year, together with the management's discussion and analysis in respect thereof; and - (b) the management information circular of the Company in respect of the most recent annual meeting of shareholders of the Company which involved the election of directors.
+- (a) the annual financial statements of the Company for the most recently completed fiscal year, together with the report of the auditor thereon, together with the management's discussion and analysis in respect thereof, and any interim financial statements of the Company subsequent to the financial statements for the Company's most recently completed fiscal year, together with the management's discussion and analysis in respect thereof; and analysis in respect thereof. - (b) the management information circular of the Company in respect of the most recent annual meeting of shareholders of the Company which involved the election of directors.

-Copies of the above documents will be provided, upon request, by the Company by request to lhodges@benchmarkgovernance.com, free of charge to shareholders of the Company.
+Copies of the above documents will be provided, upon request, by the Company by request to Ihodges@kuyasilver.com, free of charge to shareholders of the Company.
 The Company may require the payment of a reasonable charge from any person or company who is not a shareholder of the Company and who requests a copy of any such document.
 Financial information relating to the Company is provided in the Company's financial statements and management's discussion and analysis for its most recently completed fiscal year.
-Additional information relating to the Company is available on SEDAR at www.sedar.com.
+Additional information relating to the Company is available on SEDAR+ at www.sedarplus.ca.